opencui/opendu/README.md

-# OpenLUG
+# LUG

-OpenLUG, Open sourced Language Understanding and Generation, is a retrieval augmented generation (RAG) based function calling API implementation.
+LUG, or Language Understanding and Generation, is a open sourced, retrieval augmented generation (RAG) based function calling API implementation.
 It is designed both for dialog understanding in chatbot development and tool-using agent development.
 Because of this, the terminology can be a bit confusing, we will use function interchangeably with skill, intent, and parameter with slot.